5 Rare Signs That Mean A Man Is Truly In Love With A Woman, According To Psychology

-1. You feel safe with her
+1. He feels safe with her

+Nothing beats going about your daily business knowing that your partner will fall on her sword to protect you.
 Women, when they love one another, are fiercely protective, and as a man, knowing that you have the protection spell of your partner, forged in the fiery pits of Mount Doom, makes you feel safe.

+Men are the physical protectors of the family unit, but we need to feel emotionally connected and safe when we do so.
 There are reasons men are closed with their emotions and it’s not because we need to open up more — it’s because we need to meet the right person that we can open up to.

 When I met Natalie at the beginning, in the first few months of us being together, it was the first time I had felt emotionally safe, ever.
 She has all my secrets close to her and I feel safe knowing that she won’t harm me with them.